Rampage (2018 film): Plot

-They arrive to find George and Ralph rampaging through the city as the military struggles to contain them.
-The situation worsens when the mutated crocodile, Lizzie, joins the duo, causing even more casualties.
-Planning to steal an antidote to turn the animals back to normal, Davis and Kate infiltrate Energyne's base of operations at the tower and take several vials of it, but are caught by the Wydens as Claire reveals that the antidote only eliminates the animals' enhanced aggressiveness rather than reversing the other effects and shoots Davis, but he survives.
-When George climbs to the top of the tower, Claire orders Davis to distract it while she attempts to escape with Kate at gunpoint.
-Kate slips a vial into Claire's handbag and pushes her toward George, who devours the terrorist along with the vial, returning him to his normal personality.
-Down below, Russell takes incriminating evidence from Brett, who is crushed to death by falling debris.
+They arrive to find George and Ralph tearing through the city as the military struggles to stop them.
+The crisis worsens when the mutated alligator, Lizzie, joins the duo.
+Planning to steal an antidote to turn the animals back to normal, Davis and Kate infiltrate Energyne's base of operations at the tower and take several vials of it, but are caught by the Wydens as Claire reveals that the antidote only eliminates the animals' enhanced aggressiveness rather than reversing the pathogen's effects altogether and shoots Davis, but he survives.
+When George climbs to the top of the tower, Claire orders Davis to distract him while she attempts to escape with Kate at gunpoint.
+Kate slips a vial into Claire's handbag and pushes her toward George, who swallows her whole along with the vial, returning him to his former personality.
+Down below, Russell takes incriminating evidence from Brett and allows him to escape, only for Brett to be crushed to death by falling debris upon exiting the building.
 As the damaged tower topples, Davis and Kate survive by crash-landing a helicopter on the Federal Plaza.

-Davis stays to help George defeat the other animals, while Kate and Russell rush to prevent the military from deploying a MOAB against them.
-George battles against Ralph, whom Davis tricks into advancing towards Lizzie, who decapitates him using her jaws.
-Lizzie chases Davis, but George intervenes in time for Davis to incapacitate her using grenades.
-However, Lizzie survives and overpowers George, who is impaled by a rebar.
-Davis distracts Lizzie using a fallen Apache attack helicopter, but is nearly killed before George pierces Lizzie through the eye with the same rebar, killing her.

-With the threat neutralized, the airstrike is aborted.
-In the aftermath, George and Davis, joined by Kate and Russell, help clear the city of debris and rescue civilians.
+Davis stays to help George defeat the other animals, while Kate and Russell rush to prevent the military from deploying a GBU-43/B MOAB against them.
+As George battles Ralph and Lizzie, Davis tricks Ralph into advancing towards Lizzie, who kills Ralph by biting off his head.
+Lizzie overpowers George, but Davis use grenades and the machine gun and missiles of a downed AH-64 Apache helicopter on her in an attempt to injure her, which leaves her unscathed.
+Lizzie destroys the helicopter and corners Davis, but is stabbed in the eye by George with a rebar that nearly impaled him, killing her.
+With the threat neutralized, the airstrike is aborted, as Davis is joined by his allies to help rescue civilians.